ltrujello/ltrujello.github.io/docs/category_theory/Categories, Functors and Natural Transformations./Introduction: What are the Foundations of Math?.md

-See the problem here? \textbf{Not every collection of objects is a set.} So our previous notions of sets aren't correct.
+See the problem here? **Not every collection of objects is a set.** So our previous notions of sets aren't correct.

-\textcolor{MidnightBlue}{Note that our trouble arose when we said that \textbf{a set is a collection of objects, and a collection of objects is a set.}
+\textcolor{MidnightBlue}{Note that our trouble arose when we said that **a set is a collection of objects, and a collection of objects is a set.**
 This is because no, not every collection of objects is a set.
 Thus we need to go back and fix our definition of a set.
 }